sbg/sevenbridges-python/docs/quickstart.rst

    the object from the server.
 3. Save changes to the server: ``project.save()`` saves all properties

-The following example shows some of the methods used to manipulatate projects.
+The following example shows some of the methods used to manipulate projects.

 .. code:: python